caseyrfsmith/cts-super-simple-kg-machine/README.md

 The code is deliberately straightforward - no complex frameworks, just Node.js scripts that parse markdown files and generate interactive visualizations.
 You can read through the entire codebase in an afternoon and understand exactly how it works.

+This project does lean heavily on content frontmatter to build graphs.
+This is because I'm obsessed with metadata and I want other documentarians to be obsessed too so I have more people to talk to about it.
+It's also cheap, lightweight, and exceedingly satisfying to use this frontmatter to build KGs.

 ## Features

 - Parse markdown files with frontmatter